Morocco in Pictures: 18 Beautiful Places to Photograph

 1. Marrakech Market

-The Fna market in old Medina, Marrakesh is an eclectic mix of street performers, orange juice sellers, Henna tattoo artists, and herbalists come to sell their wares.
+The Fna market in old Medina, Marrakesh is an eclectic mix of street performers, orange juice sellers, Henna tattoo artists, and herbalists who come to sell their wares.
 As the sun starts to set, the market comes alive, and food stalls take over the square.
 Capture colorful images as you wander through the market.

 Accommodation: Where to Stay in Marrakesh: Best Areas & Hotels